vt-tlos-pathways/pathways-docs/option3.md

 ![Begin finalizing option 3](/_media/finalizeoption3.png "Begin finalizing option 3")

-The Pathways tool will automatically read the grades for your assignment and apply the threshold levels set previously.

-Double-check both that your threshold levels are set correctly and that the distribution of scores matches your expectations.
+Double-check that the distribution of scores matches your perceptions of the quality of student work submitted.
 If students have not completed the assignment or you have not graded those students' assignments, they will be categorized under "No Evidence".

 ![Confirming option 3 setup](/_media/confirmoption3.png "Confirming option 3 setup")

-If the data is correct, click the **Confirm & Submit** button then click anywhere on the screen to return to the dashboard.
+If the data are correct, click the **Confirm & Submit** button then click anywhere on the screen to return to the dashboard.

 The assignment will then appear as **Complete**.
 If you have completed this process too soon (e.g., more assignments need to be graded, accidentally clicked Confirm, etc.), click the **Undo Finalization** button.